Alleviating restless leg syndrome with weighted blankets

 5. Feeling comfortable and cozy

 There's no question that weighted blankets are super-cozy.
-The deep pressure stimulation creates a safe, calm area for your body that encourages restful sleep.
+Deep pressure stimulation creates a safe and calm environment for your body, encouraging restful sleep.
 Having a weighted blanket you can snuggle into can offer a level of security and comfort that's hard to top.

 How to choose the right weighted blanket for RLS